thorgate/django-project-template/README.md

 It will ask you a few questions, e.g. project's name.

-After generation completes, search for any TODOs in the code and make appropriate changes where needed.
+After generation completes, **you should deactivate virtual environment for cookiecutter**, search for any TODOs in the code and make appropriate changes where needed.

 See README.md in the generated project for instructions on how to set up your development environment.